Table of Contents

 Emergency Assessment of AMS

-When a patient presents to the emergency department with altered mental status, it is imperative to try to determine the cause of such a presentation.
-Therefore, the main goal of the emergency assessment of AMS is to formulate a causative diagnosis.
+When a patient presents to the ED with AMS, it is imperative to try to determine the cause of the condition.
+The main goal of the emergency assessment of AMS, therefore, is to formulate a causative diagnosis.

 Clinical history taking is an essential skill in the assessment of a patient with AMS.
-The cause of AMS can be determined by history alone in up to 40 % of the cases.
+The cause of AMS can be determined by a patient’s history alone in up to 40% of cases.
 Medication history and previous medical history should be explored in all patients presenting with AMS.
-Physical examination should be complete and thorough as it can reveal the cause of AMS in up to 21 % of the cases.
+Physical examination should be complete and thorough, as it can reveal the cause of AMS in up to 21% of cases.
 A trial of treatment can be also useful in determining the cause of AMS, especially when drug toxicity is suspected.
-Unfortunately, a complete assessment of AMS can reveal a clear cause only in 60 % of the cases.
+Unfortunately, a complete assessment of AMS can reveal a clear cause in only 60% of cases.

-Coagulation studies should be obtained in patients suspected to have hemorrhagic stroke, however, coagulation studies were found to be non-contributory to the causative diagnosis approach in the assessment of AMS.
-Electroencephalogram alone can determine the cause of AMS in up to 1 % of the cases.
+Coagulation studies should be obtained in patients suspected to have a hemorrhagic stroke; however, coagulation studies were found to be noncontributory to the causative diagnosis approach in the assessment of AMS.
+Electroencephalogram alone can determine the cause of AMS in up to 1% of cases.

-When imaging, electrophysiological, laboratory, and clinical assessment tools are combined, the cause of AMS can be determined in up to 94.7 % of the cases.
+When imaging, electrophysiological, laboratory, and clinical assessment tools are used together, the cause of AMS can be determined in up to 94.7% of cases.